bgamari/ghc-wiki-import/type-functions-iface.md

 Moreover, much like class instances, family instance heads of a module are collected in the new `mi_fam_insts :: [IfaceFamInst]` field of `HscTypes.ModIface`.
-This allows to enter the rough matches into the `ModGuts`, when reading the interface, without having to parse the full tycon that represents the instance yet.
+This allows to enter the rough matches into the `ExternalPackageState` or `ModDetails`, when reading the interface, without having to parse the full tycon that represents the instance yet.
 This in turn avoids pulling in everything that hangs of that tycon.

 ## Module dependencies due to family instances